Azure/iotc-device-bridge/README.md

 1. Click the `Deploy to Azure` button above.
 This opens up a custom ARM template in the Azure Portal to deploy the Azure Function.

-1. Go to your IoT Central application, and navigate to the `Administration > Device Connection` area.
+2. Go to your IoT Central application, and navigate to the `Administration > Device Connection` area.
   - Copy the `Scope ID` and paste it into the `Scope ID` field the custom template.
-  - Copy one of the SAS keys, so either the `Primary Key` or the `Secondary Key`, and paste it into the `Iot Central SAS Key` field. (this key will be stored in a Key Vault provisioned with the function).
+  - In the same page, under the `Devices` tab, click `View Keys`.
+Copy either the `Primary key` or the `Secondary key` and paste it into the `Iot Central SAS Key` field. (this key will be stored in a Key Vault provisioned with the function).

   ![Scope ID and key](assets/scopeIdAndKey.PNG "Scope ID and key")